gogagum/ip-teller/README.md

 I am sure that it crashes when internet connection fails and it is not the only problem for now.
 It is not usable yet, as it is first version.
+ The reason of publication of this version is to show idea and first results.